Version

 1. SDK debug logs

 Set the launch parameter log_level to debug.
-After running, the SDK will generate log files in the Log/ folder under the current working directory.
+After running, the SDK will generate log files under ~/.ros/Log/<camera_name>/.
 If you want a more recognizable file name for this test, you can set the parameter log_file_name.

 • SDK logs are appended to the same file: multiple launches will continue writing into the same log file.